shiva123-coder/one-stop-solution/README.md

 - Thanks to SDTE- Automatopn Techie for [youtube video](https://www.youtube.com/watch?v=mG3aGgFYJSE) on special character vaerification, this video help me to understand the concept of password validation with special character.
 - Thanks to The IT Guy for [youtube video](https://www.youtube.com/watch?v=W4-5WM60gWg&t=121s), this video helped me to understand the input field validation with error message on form.
 I have also taken some of the code from this video and modified as per my requirement.
+- Credit to My mentor Chris and entire CI support team